 Proficiency in many areas is required to be an excellent CNC machinist.
 This is what they are:

-1. Technical skill – being well-versed not only with the use of CNC but also with setting it up and maintaining it.
+- Technical skill – being well-versed in using CNC and setting it up and maintaining it.

-2. Mathematics and Geometry – having a good understanding of mathematical concepts as well as geometric dimensions necessary for interpreting blueprints or design specifications.
+- Mathematics and Geometry – having a good understanding of mathematical concepts and geometric dimensions necessary for interpreting blueprints or design specifications.

-3. Computer Programming – knowing different CNC programming languages like the G code language which enables writing or editing machine instructions.
+- Computer Programming – knowing different CNC programming languages like the G code language enables writing or editing machine instructions.

-4. Attention to Detail – being very precise while measuring or inspecting parts because they have to match strict tolerances.
+- Attention to Detail – being precise while measuring or inspecting parts because they must match strict tolerances.

-5. Problem-solving ability: The person should have troubleshooting skills that can quickly solve any problem that may arise during the operation process or when dealing with equipment failures too often encountered by those working in production environments such as this one where there are lots of machines running concurrently.
+- Problem-solving ability: The person should have troubleshooting skills that can quickly solve any problem that may arise during the operation process or when dealing with equipment failures that are too often encountered by those working in production environments such as this one where lots of machines are running concurrently.

 Job opportunities in the CNC field

-The CNC industry has a lot of job openings in various fields because it is important to modern manufacturing.
+The CNC industry has a lot of job openings in various fields because it is essential to modern manufacturing.
 Below are some examples:

-2. CNC programmer – creates G-code programs that control computer numerical control machines; works with design engineers closely.
+- CNC programmer – creates G-code programs that control computer numerical control machines; works closely with design engineers.

-3. CNC machinist – can program as well as operate computer numerical control machinery; has practical knowledge on how to make components from different materials using these devices.
+- CNC machinist – can program and operate computer numerical control machinery; has practical knowledge on how to make components from different materials using these devices.

-4. Quality control inspector – concentrates on measuring and checking machine parts for conformance to precise standards and tolerances.
-For validation purposes, there should be one run without the workpiece material so that its accuracy can be verified.
+- Quality control inspectors measure and check machine parts for conformance to precise standards and tolerances.
+For validation purposes, one run should be conducted without the workpiece material to verify its accuracy.

-5. Production supervisor – monitors production schedules and staff members’ activities while also looking after efficiency targets during manufacturing processes involving CNC operations towards achieving required levels of quality output.
+- Production supervisor: This person monitors production schedules and staff members’ activities while also ensuring efficiency targets during manufacturing processes involving CNC operations, which is necessary to achieve the required levels of quality output.

 These roles need skilled people who can work with precision while adapting quickly when facing new challenges or changes in their environment.
-It does not matter whether you have years of experience or just starting out your career because this sector offers stability through different sectors such as aerospace, automotive, medical devices among others where specialization if desired may occur at any level of advancement.
+It does not matter whether you have years of experience or are just starting out your career because this sector offers stability through different sectors such as aerospace, automotive, and medical devices, among others, where specialization, if desired, may occur at any level of advancement.

 Advantages of Using CNC Machines